airpoh/dPickleBallEnv-training/README.md

 1. **⚠️ IMPORTANT: Get Unity Build First!**

-   **The Unity build (`dp.exe`) is NOT in this repository!** You need to get it separately.
+   **The Unity build (`dp.exe`) is NOT in this repository!** Download it here: [Google Drive link](https://drive.google.com/drive/folders/1lFqj6lopoIO96C_IO8yGXGzRMY1S4fzi) (zip: `dPickleball BuildFiless.zip`), then extract.

-   - Ask the repository owner to share the Unity build folder
+   - Download the zip from the link above
+   - Extract it to a location on your computer (e.g., `C:\dPickleball\Training\Windows\`)
    - The Unity build contains `dp.exe` and supporting files
-   - Extract it to a location on your computer (e.g., `C:\dPickleball\Training\Windows\`)

 2. **⚠️ IMPORTANT: Update Unity Build Path!**